HVbajoria/BriefWise/Readme.md

 * **Python** to build the application.
 * **Streamlit** to create a responsive web application along with widgets.
 * **Streamlit Community Cloud** to deploy the web application for anyone across the globe to access it.
-* **Microsoft Azure AI Cognitive Service** to summarise the content, analyze it's sentiment using the pre-trained Azure AI models and OpenAI.
+* **Microsoft Azure AI Cognitive Service** to summarise the content, and analyze it's sentiment using the pre-trained Azure AI models and OpenAI.
 * **Microsoft Azure Text to Speech Service** to convert the generated text to speech (.mp3) format.
 * **Python Libraries (sklearn, spacy)** to summarise the content with the help of NLP.
-* **GitHub** to host the source code, use the version control (collaboration history) to understand the changes and go back and forth if required to complete the software.
+* **GitHub** to host the source code, use the version control (collaboration history) to understand the changes, and go back and forth if required to complete the software.

 ## Installation Guide: ⬇️
 First, install the following: